 Although Wood Jr. raced boats like his father, he preferred fishing the clear tropical waters that surrounded Miami.
 Like his father, he also had a knack for invention and at an early age started designing reels in his father's machine shop.
-Later, as a young man, Wood Jr. designed the "Silver Regal", "Golden Regal", "Viscount", and "Light" lines of reels for Fin-Nor, also located in Miami, Florida.
-Besides the trolling reels previously mentioned, Wood Jr. also designed the "Gar Wood Jr. Spinning Reel" and the "Wedding Cake" fly reels for Fin-Nor.
+Later, as a young man, Wood Jr. designed the "Silver Regal", "Golden Regal", "Viscount", and "Light" lines of reels for the Tycoon/Fin-Nor Company which was also located in Miami, Florida.
+Along with the trolling reels previously mentioned, Wood Jr. also designed the "Gar Wood Jr. Spinning Reel" and the "Wedding Cake" fly reels for Tycoon/Fin-Nor.

 Wood had an inventive mind and the renderings he drew for building other reels have been found, however, examples of these reels have yet to be discovered.
-Reel collectors hope they turn up someday.
+Reel collectors are hoping that someday they will surface.

 For more information about Gar Wood Jr. reels please refer to:

 CLICK HERE for GAR WOOD JR. under Fin-Nor in our - FLY FISHING REEL GALLERY

 CLICK HERE for GAR WOOD JR. under Fin-Nor in our - SPINNING REEL GALLERY